coqui-ai/STT-examples/django_api_streaming/README.md

 ### Running in a local environment

-Before you run the server, you need to update the configuration located in `stt_app/config/config.json` with the path to your desired models.
+Before you run the server, you need to update the configuration located at `stt_app/config/config.json` with the path to your desired models.

 ```json
 {